hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1306_bhartriharis_verses.md

-*This is Swami Vivekananda's free translation of verses from Bhartrihari's Sanskrit poem* Vairâgya Shatakam.
+*This is Swami Vivekananda's free translation of verses from Bhartrihari's Sanskrit poem* Vairāgya Shatakam.

 *The Swami's translation is from Sister Nivedita's* Unpublished Notes of Some Wanderings with the Swami Vivekananda — *selected verses recorded